-Drawing, Alcove in the Salon of the Grand Duchess Anna of Mecklenburg-Schwerin
+Drawing, Alcove in the Salon of the Grand Duchess Anna of Mecklenburg-Schwerin, 1877

 This is a Drawing.
-We acquired it in 2007.
+It was created by C. Rath.
+It is dated 1877 and we acquired it in 2007.
 Its medium is brush and watercolor, gouache, gold paint on white wove paper.
 It is a part of the Drawings, Prints, and Graphic Design department.

 Mr. and Mrs. Eugene V. Thaw, who donated a significant collection of staircase models and related drawings to Cooper-Hewitt, are now proposing a promised gift of a splendid collection of 19th-century European watercolors of interiors.
 Among the largest group of this kind in private hands, 36 of these beautiful and informative drawings were displayed in 1992 at The Frick Collection which produced a handsome accompanying catalog, An Album of Nineteenth-Century Interiors: Watercolors from Two Private Collections.
 Since that time, Mr. Thaw has continued to add material to the collection, which currently numbers 86 drawings.
 In terms of countries represented, the largest number is from German and Austria, followed by England.
 This is not surprising, as the production and collection of these watercolors was most popular in these two regions, and the Hanoverian and English courts were interrelated.
 The remaining interior portraits are French and Russian, with single Dutch, Scandinavian, Italian, and American interiors.